MichaelCade/90DaysOfDevOps/Days/day11.md

 - **Reference type**: Pointers, slices, maps, functions, and channels come under this category.
 - **Interface type**

-Data type is an important concept in programming.
+The data type is an important concept in programming.
 Data type specifies the size and type of variable values.

 Go is statically typed, meaning that once a variable type is defined, it can only store data of that type.

 Go has three basic data types:

 - **bool**: represents a boolean value and is either true or false
-- **Numeric**: represents integer types, floating point values, and complex types
+- **Numeric**: represents integer types, floating-point values, and complex types
 - **string**: represents a string value

 I found this resource super detailed on data types [Golang by example](https://golangbyexample.com/all-data-types-in-golang-with-examples/)